hashicorp/terraform/website/source/docs/providers/google/r/sql_database_instance.html.markdown

 instance creation.
 You should use a `google_sql_user` to define a customer user with a restricted host and strong password.

+~> **NOTE on Postgres support:** Configuring Postgres instances is reported to work well with this Terraform resource however the corresponding Google-API is currently still in BETA which means it can change in backwards-incompatible ways at any point in time which might also affect the way this Terraform resource works when configuring Postgres instances.

 ## Example Usage